Arif159357/GUN-ROSE/README.md

 ----------------------------------------
 **Things that doesn't work**

- 1.My total update bill function is not working
+1. My total update bill function is not working

 **Thing that couldn't solve**
 1. Couldn't add +/- quantity button